Experiencing Magnificent Awe: Moments of Psychological Growth

 Immanuel Kant declared, “Two things awe me most, the starry sky above me and the moral law within me.”
 The starry sky I always understood.
 Nature pierces the soul and elevates views.
 For a moment, in the shadows of a towering tree or the thundering sound of the ocean, our bothersome worries and haunting regrets disappear.
 But “the moral law within” stumped me.
 My understanding stalled; I couldn’t grasp Kant’s meaning.

 Kirk Schneider provides a hint.
 He defined awe as a mixture of dread, vernation and wonder.
 He opens his book Rediscovery of Awe with a powerful proclamation, “The awesomeness of life is the starting point for psychology.
 Any psychology worth its name must begin with this premise.
 By awesomeness, I mean first of all, mystery—incomprehensibility, and second of all, magnificence—bedazzlement.
-I am speaking of the brute awareness that we exist at all” (2004).
+I am speaking of the brute awareness that we exist at all” (Schneider, 2004).

 A Perception of Vastness

 Awe inspired change is not a given, of course.
 For many, complexity and wonder are frightening.
-Instead of basking in the splendidness of the unexplainable, they write it off, close their minds, and return to biased scrips.
+Instead of basking in the splendidness of the unexplainable, they write it off, close their minds, and return to biased scripts.

 “Big moments that people have in their lives are going to produce awe, but what a lot of recent research is showing is that even those more everyday experiences of awe – just briefly noticing the beauty of nature in our neighborhood or in our backyard – those can have a positive effect on our well-being.”

-Awe isn’t Always Positive.
+Awe Isn’t Always Positive.

 Spectacular can be devastating.
 On September 11, 2001, the normal hustle of morning traffic ceased.
 The ordinary edginess vanished.
 Routine commitments lost significance, and mundane cares were non-existent.
 We’re experiencing a similar pause now in the deadly wake of the coronavirus.